OneBusAway/onebusaway-android/TAD.md

 ***Testing***
-Once a a test trip has been generated, drop the generated txt file into the resources folder for the androidTest build.
+Once a a test trip has been generated, drop the generated CSV file into the resources folder for the androidTest build.
 Then, in the TADTest file, a new test method can be created.
 In this method, a TADTrip object can be instantiated with the CSV string passed into the constructor and